FrankyRay/dotfiles/README.md

-# dotfiles
+# Dotfiles
-My useless dotfiles
+Collection of dotfiles (config file).
+That is tbh.